 Photos: Claus Troelsgård

-Ikoyi was co-founded by Chef Jeremy Chan and Restaurant Director Iré Hassan-Odukale back in 2017 and gained its first Michelin star in 2018.
+Restaurant Ikoyi was co-founded by chef Jeremy Chan and Iré Hassan-Odukale back in 2017 and gained its first Michelin star in 2018.
 Their cuisine is totally unique and remains one of the most innovative menus in London.
 Chan uses a wide spectrum of rich West African spices alongisde fresh British ingredients, bringing elegance and balance to his dishes as well as a celebration of seasonal flavours.

 Photos: Clerkenwell Boy/ Sam Gillespie

 108 X Ikoyi has enabled the two pioneering chefs to blend styles and signature dishes to construct a special, one-off menu featuring both Nordic and West African flavours.
 This will be available for either lunch or dinner; and consists of a blind tasting of nine servings, priced at £150 per person.
 There is also an option to have beverages expertly paired with your meal if you so choose for an additional £80.